Which of the following statements is NOT part of the cell theory? | Channels for Pearson+

 1

-Understand the basic principles of the cell theory, which are: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.
+Begin by understanding the cell theory, which is a fundamental principle in biology.
+It consists of three main parts: 1) All living organisms are composed of one or more cells, 2) The cell is the basic unit of life, and 3) All cells arise from pre-existing cells.

-Identify the statement that contradicts the established principles of the cell theory.
+The first statement, 'All living organisms are composed of one or more cells,' is part of the cell theory.

-Review the concept of spontaneous generation, which is the idea that life can arise from non-living matter.
-This concept was disproven by experiments conducted by scientists such as Louis Pasteur.
+The second statement, 'The cell is the basic unit of life,' is also part of the cell theory.

-Recognize that the statement 'Cells can spontaneously generate from non-living matter' contradicts the principle that all cells arise from pre-existing cells, and thus is not part of the cell theory.
+The third statement, 'Cells can spontaneously generate from non-living matter,' contradicts the cell theory, which states that all cells arise from pre-existing cells.
+This concept of spontaneous generation was disproven by scientific experiments, such as those conducted by Louis Pasteur.

 Watch next